-Justin Conrad is the Gary K. Bertsch Director of the Center for International Trade and Security and Associate Professor of International Affairs, and an affiliate of the Institute for Cybersecurity and Privacy at the University of Georgia.
+Justin Conrad is the Gary K. Bertsch Director of the Center for International Trade and Security, Associate Professor of International Affairs, and an affiliate of the Institute for Cybersecurity and Privacy at the University of Georgia.
 Beginning in 2022, Dr. Conrad is jointly appointed to the Savannah River National Laboratory.
 His work focuses on international security, including energy security, nonproliferation, international conflict and terrorism.

 Dr. Conrad is also a key researcher at the Resources and Conflict Project, and Associate Editor at Conflict Management and Peace Science.
 Previously, he was a professor of political science and public policy at UNC Charlotte.
 Professor Conrad received his Ph.D. from Florida State University and a master’s degree from UCLA.